UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 ---

-# Conda environments in Jupyter Lab
+# Conda environments in JupyterLab

 <br>

-- By default, Jupyter Lab only sees the conda environment where it is installed.
+- By default, JupyterLab only sees the conda environment where it is installed.
-- But no need to install Jupyter Lab in each and every new environment!
+- But no need to install JupyterLab in each and every new environment!
-- There is a package called `nb_conda_kernels` that makes it possible to have a single installation of Jupyter Lab, and access all other conda environments.
+- There is a package called `nb_conda_kernels` that makes it possible to have a single installation of JupyterLab, and access all other conda environments

 <br>

-In order to make Jupyter Lab detect a new environment:
+In order to make JupyterLab detect a new environment:

-- `nb_conda_kernels` needs to be installed once in the conda environment where JupyterLab is installed (usually the `base` environment).
+- `nb_conda_kernels` needs to be installed once in the conda environment where JupyterLab is installed (usually the `base` environment)
-- A package called `ipykernel` needs to be installed in each new environment to make it visible to Jupyter Lab.
+- A package called `ipykernel` needs to be installed in each new environment to make it visible to JupyterLab

 Notes:

 ---